 Unfamiliar with travel, not speaking the language, Lucy experiences a comedy of errors and botched arrivals, and blown Fellini appointments.
 But the Italian baker she stumbles into in Verona offers her that first taste of alcohol, and great Italian cooking — rum balls.

 “Eat, drink, fall in love,” he tells her.
 So that’s just what she does.

 The cleverest conceit of this half-speed romantic farce is having Lucy hallucinate “signs” from Fellini that she’s on his trail, on the right life path, just by making him her quest.
-Characters from Fellini films — circus strong men like the one Anthony Quinn played in “La Strada,” beautiful people out of “La Dolce Vita,” the comic sideshow grotesques of almost all his movies.
+Characters from Fellini films — circus strong men like the one Anthony Quinn played in “La Strada,” beautiful people out of “La Dolce Vita,” the comic sideshow grotesques of almost all his movies — pop into view.

 Look for Nancy Cartwright, the “Simpsons” voice actress who co-wrote this, in wig and “uniform” as one of those “Fellini-esque” folks.
 And have a laugh at Kerri’s description of Fellini to her credulous sister.

 He makes “Italian films, mostly.
 Nobody watches them.
 Humanity, togas, depraved orgies, asses…like, jiggling breasts.
 Lots of them.
 You know — art.”

 Fellini quotes, about reality and realism and dreams, pepper the inter-titles between scenes.
 All of this serves to remind film buffs that he was a unique presence in the movies, never copied, never rivaled in sheer immersive weirdness and delight.

 The rest of the picture?
 Not all that clever, a little light in the charm department.
 Lucy’s encounters with Italian men — ranging from romantics to rogues — fail to register.